A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 - `wheelchairs` - TBD
 - `prams` - TBD
 - `bikes` - A bike.
 This includes all types of bikes, including motorbikes (when applicable).
 Defined subtypes:
   - `small` - e.g. kick bikes and children's bikes.
-May not be included in "count".
   - `standard` - a standard bike of some sort
   - `wide` - normal in length, but wider.
 E.g. three wheel bikes, scooter.
   - `long` - normal in width, but longer.
 E.g. a tandem cycle.